-On the 3rd day in Hong Kong another locally based birder, Yann, kindly showed me aome other sites in Hong Kong: Long Valley and Kai Po Tau.
+On the 3rd day in Hong Kong another locally based birder, Yann, kindly showed me some other sites in Hong Kong: Long Valley and Kai Po Tau.
 I saw many new birds, particularly in the latter site, but didn’t get many photos.
-Among the new birds I saw were Dusky Warbler, Long-tailed Shrike, Scarlet-backed Flowepecker, Hainan Flycatcher, Verditer Flycatcher, Scarlet Minivet, Yellow-cheeked Tit and Black-winged Cuckoo Shrike.
+Among the new birds I saw were Dusky Warbler, Long-tailed Shrike, Scarlet-backed Flowerpecker, Hainan Flycatcher, Verditer Flycatcher, Scarlet Minivet, Yellow-cheeked Tit and Black-winged Cuckoo Shrike.

 There were a lot of unfamilar birds and bird calls and it was reassuring to find easy to identify species such as the above Stilt and the Chinese Pond Herons which were everywhere.

 My first full day in Hong Kong was dark and wet.
 I was picked up by John Holmes, a resident Hong Kong birder who kindly showed me around Mai Po and evirons.

 Mai Po is a famous wetland site and had been high on my wish list for many many years.
 I knew it was going to be a good day when even the aceess road with its fishponds had some wonderful birds such as lots of Chinese Pond Herons.
 A common bird in Hong Kong but still pretty exciting for a novice like me.